calebryant/teleng_skills_challenge/README.md

 ## Questions
 ### Grok pattern:
 - Had issues matching the alertname due to the spaces.
 Is there a better way than the GREEDYDATA pattern?
-I also tried QUOTEDSTRING but that included the string literals in the field as well.
+I also tried QUOTEDSTRING but that included the quotation marks in the field as well.
 - The DATA pattern also works the same way.
 What is the difference between DATA and GREEDYDATA?